Last updated: May 15, 2026

 Information - Ranger/Staff Member Present

-The actual rim of Grand Canyon, along with the the North Rim developed area (lodge and campground) is an additional 13 miles (21 km) south from the entrance station.
+The actual rim of Grand Canyon, along with the the North Rim developed area (North Rim Campground - and the former location of Grand Canyon Lodge) is an additional 13 miles (21 km) south of the entrance station.

 Directions